microsoft/SynapseML/website/versioned_docs/version-0.9.5/reference/contributing_guide.md

 -   Set up build environment.
 Use a Linux machine or VM (we use Ubuntu, but other distros should work too).
 -   Test your code locally.
--   Add tests using ScalaTests — unit tests are required.
+-   Add tests using ScalaTests.
+Unit tests are required.
 -   A sample notebook is required as an end-to-end test.

 #### Implement documentation